 Cream cheese frosting

-- 900 g (4 cups) Cream cheese full fat (33%+) eg. Philadelphia
+- 900 g (4 cups) Cream cheese full fat (33%+) e.g. Philadelphia

 - 300 g (1⅓ cups) Mascarpone full fat (41%+).
-Can be substituted with 300g very cold!
-36% heavy cream
+It can be substituted with 300g/1⅓ cups of very cold 36% heavy cream

 - 150 g (1¼ cups) Powdered sugar sifted

-- 1 tablespoon Vanilla bean paste pure paste or vanilla extract, eg. Nielsen Massey
+- 1 tablespoon Vanilla bean paste pure paste or vanilla extract, e.g. Nielsen Massey

 US customary cup measurement is an indicative figure only.
 Measure the ingredients with a digital scale by weight (gram).
 Baking is art but also science which requires precision and accuracy.